interTwin-eu/DT-Virgo-dags/Final_Release/README.md

 > tensorboard --logdir logdir --host ip --port 6000

 - --logdir: tensorboard root directory.
 - --host: the ip adress of the server.
-Put it to 0.0.0.0 if you work behind a proxy.
+Put it to 0.0.0.0 if working behind a proxy.
 - --port: 6000 is the default port.

 User can launch TensorBoard and navigate through the logged events, which are categorized by run and timestamp, allowing for detailed visualization and analysis of the inference results comprising of: